 ML – Convergence of Genetic Algorithms

-- Genetic algorithms are probabilistic search optimisation techniques, which operate on a population of chromosomes, representing potential solutions of the given problem.
+- Genetic algorithms are probabilistic search optimization techniques, which operate on a population of chromosomes, representing potential solutions to the given problem.

 - In a standard genetic algorithm, binary strings of 1s and 0s represent the chromosomes.
 Each chromosome is assigned a fitness value expressing its quality reflecting the given objective function.
 Such a population is evolved by means of reproduction and recombination operators in order to breed the optimal solution’s chromosome.
 The evolution keeps running until some termination condition is fulfilled.
 The best chromosome encountered so far is then considered as the found solution.